patrickspencer/mathdeck/docs/_content/about.rst

 License
 -------

-Mathdeck is licensed under the BSD license.
+Mathdeck is licensed under the Apache 2.0 license.
 See LICENSE file for more details.